jbcodeforce/flink-studies/docs/index.md

 * `EventTime` = the time at the source level, embedded in the record.
 Deliver consistent and deterministic results regardless of order
 * `IngestionTime` = time when getting into Flink.

-See example [TumblingWindowOnSale.java](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/windows/TumblingWindowOnSale.java) and to test it, do the following:
+See example [TumblingWindowOnSale.java](https://github.com/jbcodeforce/flink-studies/blob/master/my-flink/src/main/java/jbcodeforce/windows/TumblingWindowOnSale.java) in my-fink folder and to test it, do the following:

 ```shell
 # Start the SaleDataServer that starts a server on socket 9181 and will read the avg.txt file and send each line to the socket